MaximeRobeyns/agnfinder/docs/source/san_inference.rst

 #################################

-The method described in this page, the *Sequential Autoregressive Network*, (SAN) is currently the highest performing method in the codebase.
+The method described in this page, the *Sequential Autoregressive Network*, (SAN) is currently the best performing method in the codebase.
 As a reminder, we wish to estimate the distribution of physical galaxy parameters :math:`\mathbf{y} \in \mathbb{R}^{9}`, given some photometric observations :math:`\mathbf{x} \in \mathbb{R}^{8}`; that is :math:`p(\mathbf{y}